dominicplouffe/HorseRacingPrediction/README.md

 The data can be downloaded from **here** if you want to check it out for yourself.
 ## Features
 Our model will be trained on 20 different features that I came up with.
-The file that we are using in this test can be downloaded from **here**:
+The file that we are using in this test can be downloaded from [here](https://raw.githubusercontent.com/dominicplouffe/HorseRacingPrediction/master/data/training_data.csv):

 | # | Row Name | Description |
 | --- | --- | --- |